QtnRBT/RESTaurant-API/README.md

 }
 ```

-Now, in the request's body, we need to include a name and a description, as done below :
+Now, in the request's body, we need to include a name and a description, as below :

 ```json
 {